51Degrees/documentation/src/quickstart/reversegeocoding.md

 Install the [51degrees/fiftyone.geolocation](https://packagist.org/packages/51degrees/fiftyone.geolocation) package using [Composer](https://getcomposer.org) with `composer require 51degrees/fiftyone.geolocation`
 @endsnippet
 @startsnippet{python}
-Install the [fiftyone-location](https://pypi.org/project/fiftyone-location/) package from pypi with `pip install fiftyone-location`.
+Install the [fiftyone-location](https://pypi.org/project/fiftyone-location/) package from PyPI with `pip install fiftyone-location`.
 @endsnippet

-## Step 3: create a Pipeline and authorise it with the resource key
+## Step 3: Create a Pipeline and authorize it with the Resource Key

 The pipeline, as explained in the @pipelinebasics and @pipeline, is the way to consume 51Degrees APIs.
-Set the resource key to be the one you obtained above in step 1.
+Set the Resource Key to be the one you obtained above in step 1.

 @startsnippets
 @showsnippet{dotnet,C#}